-On February 29, 2012, the Company purchased Trimaran Advisors, L.L.C. ("Trimaran Advisors"), a CLO manager similar to Katonah Debt Advisors, L.L.C. ("Katonah Debt Advisors"), with assets under management of approximately \$1.5 billion, for total consideration of \$13.0 million in cash and 3,600,000 shares of the Company's common stock.
+On February 29, 2012, the Company purchased Trimaran Advisors, L.L.C. ("Trimaran Advisors"), an asset manager similar to Katonah Debt Advisors, L.L.C. ("Katonah Debt Advisors"), for total consideration of \$13.0 million in cash and 3,600,000 shares of the Company's common stock.
 Contemporaneous with the acquisition of Trimaran Advisors, the Company acquired from Trimaran Advisors equity interests in certain CLO Funds managed by Trimaran Advisors for an aggregate purchase price of \$12.0 million in cash.
-As of December 31, 2015, the Asset Manager Affiliates had approximately \$2.7 billion of par value assets under management.
+As of December 31, 2016, the Asset Manager Affiliates had approximately \$3.0 billion of par value assets under management.